-SELP (Selectin P (Granule Membrane Protein 140kDa, Antigen CD62)) is a Protein Coding gene.
-Diseases associated with SELP include arteriosclerosis obliterans and immune-complex glomerulonephritis.
-Among its related pathways are Hemostasis and amb2 Integrin signaling.
+SELP (Selectin P) is a Protein Coding gene.
+Diseases associated with SELP include Atopy and Intermittent Claudication.
+Among its related pathways are Immune response_IL-12 signaling pathway and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include carbohydrate binding and calcium-dependent protein binding.
-An important paralog of this gene is CSMD3.
+An important paralog of this gene is SELE.

 UniProtKB/Swiss-Prot for SELP Gene